haiyima1987/technical-assessment/README.md

 After working and testing the ApiHandler, I continued with other features and UI improvement.

 Until all the required features are finished, the 4-hour benchmark is almost reached.
 Since I have legacy code myself for search bar.
 The entire assignment is done within just a little more than 4 hours.
 If there are more time left I would love to add Vitest to the assignment.
+The focus will be UI elements related to data fetching.

 ## Features